Trump defies virus rules as ‘peaceful protest’ rallies grow

 “They canceled six different sites because the governor wouldn’t let it happen, all external sites,” the president said.
 The campaign did not respond to questions about what sites they had tried.

-Upcoming rallies in Minnesota and Wisconsin on Friday will be held in open-air airplane hangars, and neither state caps attendance on outdoor events, even though COVID-19 cases have been surging in Wisconsin.
+Upcoming rallies in Wisconsin on Thursday and Minnesota on Friday will be held in open-air airplane hangars, and neither state caps attendance on outdoor events, even though COVID-19 cases have been surging in Wisconsin.

 Ashley Mukasa, a spokesperson for Winnebago County Health Department, said the county doesn’t have any local ordinances that would allow it to issue or enforce local health orders.
 However, the agency briefed Trump’s advance team about the statewide mask mandate, she said.